gsm1011/hadoop.admin/manuscript/chapter2.md

 ## Installing Java and other tools

-Hadoop was build using Java, so Java is required before installing Hadoop.
+Hadoop was build using Java, so Java is required before installingHadoop.

 ### Getting ready